Abbey Rader: Returning to America

 Rader met his wife and raised two sons in Germany, and then moved to South Florida in 1989.
 In the 1990s and 2000s he recorded with David Liebman, putting out four CDs together.
 He then spent nearly five years with violinist Billy Bang in the Jazz Doctors.
 In this group, Rader replaced recently deceased Dennis Charles; other band members included Frank Lowe on saxophone and bass player Ed Schuller.
 While doing a sound check for the Vision Festival in memory of Dennis Charles, Rader had the fortune of meeting Billy Higgins.
 Higgins was getting the stage ready for a drum choir and encouraged Rader to get his drum set, after which they began an impromptu drum performance.
 Later, Rader recorded "One for Jazz" with Bang and Lowe in Bedford-Stuyvesant, Brooklyn, NY.
 He spent much of his time touring the East Coast of the U.S, including Charleston, South Carolina, Atlanta, Georgia, and the Zeitgeist Art Center in New Orleans, Louisiana.

 Rader later performed with John McMinn, Noah Brandmark, Kyle Motl and Kidd Jordan.

 These experiences, and his later performances, continued to influence Abbey Rader's style of music.
 He drew on his traditional jazz roots to create a "circular feeling...[with] a lot of polyrythmn between cymbals, bass drum, and snare drum", which he employed to play with other musicians to free himself from the original way of drumming and ultimately himself.

 Rader recorded and performed with Laurindo Almeida, Billy Bang, George Bishop, Marion Brown, Cameron Brown, Sigi Busch, Marty Cook, Roy Cumming, Herman Foster, Joe Gallivan, Philip Gelb, Rainer Glas, Mack Goldsbury, Gunter Hampel, John Handy, Luc Houtkamp, Leonard Jones, Kidd Jordan, Peter Kuhn, Jeanne Lee, Bob Lenox, Marc Levin, David Liebman, Frank Lowe, Keshavan Maslak, Ron McClure, Kim Mikkelson, Peck Morrison, Peter Ponzol, Ed Schuller, Ken Simon, Dr. L. Subramaniam, Mal Waldron, David Wertman, Joerg Widmoser, Leszek Zadlo and Joe Zeytoonian.

 Death

-Rader died at the end of September 2025, at the age of 81.
+Rader died on September 29, 2025, at the age of 81.